-Python: cv2.cartToPolar(x, y[, magnitude[, angle[, angleInDegrees]]]) $\rightarrow$ magnitude, angle
+Python: cv2.cartToPolar(x, y[, magnitude[, angle[, angleInDegrees]]]) \rightarrow magnitude, angle

-C: void cvCartToPolar(const CvArr\ x, const CvArr\ y, CvArr\ magnitude, CvArr\ angle=NULL, int angleInDegrees=0)
+C: void cvCartToPolar(const CvArr x, const CvArr y, CvArr magnitude, CvArr angle=NULL, int angleInDegrees=0)

-Python: cv.
-CartToPolar(x, y, magnitude, angle=None, angleInDegrees=0) $\rightarrow$ None
+Python: cv.CartToPolar(x, y, magnitude, angle=None, angleInDegrees=0) \rightarrow None magnitude - Destination array of magnitudes of the same size and type as x.

-- x Array of x-coordinates.
-This must be a single-precision or double-precision floating-point array. - y Array of y-coordinates that must have the same size and same type as x. - magnitude Destination array of magnitudes of the same size and type as x. - angle Destination array of angles that has the same size and type as x.
-The angles are measured in radians (from 0 to 2\Pi) or in degrees (0 to 360 degrees). - angleInDegrees Flag indicating whether the angles are measured in radians, which is the default mode, or in degrees.
+\mathbf{x} - Array of x-coordinates.
+This must be a single-precision or double-precision floating-point array.

+\mathbf{y} - Array of y-coordinates that must have the same size and same type as \mathbf{x} .

+angle - Destination array of angles that has the same size and type as x.
+The angles are measured in radians (from 0 to 2Pi) or in degrees (0 to 360 degrees).

+angleInDegrees - Flag indicating whether the angles are measured in radians, which is the default mode, or in degrees.